Tara Skurtu

 I snapped the thorny trunk in half.

-Tara Skurtu is the author of The Amoeba Game and the upcoming poetry collection Faith Farm.
-A two-time Fulbright grantee and recipient of a Robert Pinsky Global Fellowship and two Academy of American Poets prizes, she is the founder of International Poetry Circle, a national steering committee member of Writers for Democratic Action, and works as a writing coach.
-Tara’s recent poems appear in SalmagundiThe CommonThe Baffler, and Poetry Wales.
+Tara Skurtu is the author of the chapbook Skurtu, Romania, the full poetry collection The Amoeba Game, and the upcoming collection Faith Farm.
+A two-time Fulbright grantee and recipient of a Robert Pinsky Global Fellowship, the Marcia Keach Poetry Prize, and two Academy of American Poets prizes, she is the founder of International Poetry Circle and a former steering committee member of Writers for Democratic Action.
+Tara is based in Brooklyn, where she is a writing coach for clients worldwide.